 - How long the property has been on the market, and how much the house up the street sold for.

-- Who is listed on title, because they pull the necessary title searches and ensure that those signing the contract are the rightful owners of the property and that there aren't any outstanding liens or judgments on title that might affect the sale.
+- Who is listed on the title, because they pull the necessary title searches and ensure that those signing the contract are the rightful owners of the property and that there aren't any outstanding liens or judgments on the title that might affect the sale?

 - What's going on with the house because the sellers must disclose certain defects to their real estate agent when they list the house.
 The listing real estate agent is obligated to disclose these defects to the buyer's agent who will notify you!

 - How much you should offer per square foot, for the area.